Vanessa Lachey: 1998–2020: Beauty pageants and television hosting

 Early in her career, Lachey had small roles in numerous television shows, including That's Life, City Girls, 30 Rock, The Bold and the Beautiful, Psych, Hawaii Five-O and Maybe It's Me.
 In 2008, she portrayed Ashlee in the CBS sitcom How I Met Your Mother, in the episode "No Tomorrow".
-She portrayed Amy in the parody film Disaster Movie (2008) alongside Matt Lanter, Kim Kardashian and Carmen Electra.
+She portrayed Amy in the parody film Disaster Movie (2008) alongside Matt Lanter, Kim Kardashian, and Carmen Electra.
 The film was panned by critics, but was a moderate box-office success, grossing nearly $35 million against a $20 million budget.
-In 2009, Lachey and Kardashian shared scenes again, on CBS's police procedural television series CSI: NY.
+In 2009, Lachey and Kardashian acted together again, on CBS's police procedural television series CSI: NY.

 In 2011, Lachey had a guest role as Carmen Chao in NBC's sitcom 30 Rock.
-She played Tracy in NBC's sitcom Truth Be Told (2015), about two diverse couples who are best friends and neighbors.
+She played Tracy in NBC's sitcom Truth Be Told (2015), about two diverse multiracial couples who are best friends, lovers and neighbors.
 The series ended after one season on December 25, 2015.
 On September 6, 2017, Lachey was announced as one of the celebrities who would take part in the 25th season of Dancing with the Stars, competing against her husband, Nick.
-She was paired with professional dancer Maksim Chmerkovskiy.
-Chmerkovskiy's wife, Peta Murgatroyd, was paired with Nick.
+She was paired with professional dancer Maksim Chmerkovskiy, and Chmerkovskiy's wife, Peta Murgatroyd, was paired with Nick.
 On October 30, Lachey and Chmerkovskiy became the seventh couple eliminated from the competition, finishing in joint seventh place.

 In 2020, Lachey and her husband Nick were announced as the hosts of the Netflix series Love Is Blind.
-Lachey has stated that when producers approached the couple, “they made literally our dreams come true in terms of being able to work together, being able to spend time together, making our marriage stronger ultimately in the end.”
+Lachey stated that the show "made literally our dreams come true in terms of being able to work together, being able to spend time together, making our marriage stronger ultimately in the end."
 The couple has hosted every season of the show announced to date.